 Figure 1.
-General scheme of gaming-based learning
+General scheme of gaming-based learning Source: Our work

 The first type is the so-called personal assistant (PA), the purpose of which is to support the work of users (children, students, teachers) within the environment.
 Primarily, PA assists two user groups - gamers (children, students) and evaluating game results (teachers).